Archibald Cox: Supreme Court advocate

 Just as his public support for Udall was uncharacteristic, after Watergate Cox was more open to represent groups not a part of traditional institutions.
 But Cox's chief interest was always in Supreme Court advocacy.
 And he would argue two more landmark cases.

 The first of the cases arose out of the 1974 amendments of the Federal Election Campaign Act of 1971.
 These amendments were a response to the campaign finance abuses of Nixon's Committee for the Re-Election of the President, which Cox was familiar with as Special Watergate Prosecutor.
 The amendments provided for financial reporting by federal campaigns, established a variety of contribution and spending limitations and provided for public funding of presidential campaigns.
 A variety of plaintiffs sued, claiming the regulatory scheme violated their right to free speech.
 In 1975 the case reached the Supreme Court, and Senators Edward Kennedy and Hugh Scott requested Cox to file an amicus brief on their behalf.
 Common Cause had intervened as a party in the lower court and therefore had time a right to argue before the Court, but its counsel Lloyd Cutler disagreed with the position taken by the organization (which supported the amendments) and Cox was asked to argue on its behalf.

 Cox's key argument was that the contribution of money, even when done to enable public discourse is not "speech" but rather "conduct."
 Nor was total campaign spending, even though part of it was used to enable "speech."
 In light of the realities of escalating campaign contributions, Congress had a right to regulate this conduct to reduce corruption and to counter public cynicism in the electoral process.
 Cox argued that such conduct should be subject to a lesser standard of court review than the strict scrutiny of restrictions on pure political speech.
 The Court's decision in the case, known as Buckley v.
-Valeo. was a bizarre array of separate opinions on various parts of the amendments, with only a brief per curiam decision tallying the votes on each issue.
+Valeo, was an eclectic array of separate opinions on various parts of the amendments, with only a brief per curiam decision tallying the votes on each issue.
 The Court rejected Cox's approach.
 As Justice White put it in dissent, the Court held that 'money talks" without considering the variety of ways that federal laws regulate speech in other contexts.
 Nevertheless, while it voided limits on campaign spending, it upheld contribution limits, financial reporting requirements and the conditions to financing of presidential campaigns.
 John W. Gardner, the chairman of Common Cause called it a victory for those who "worked so hard to clean up politics in this country."